microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/activeusersbreakdownmetric.md

 ---
 title: "activeUsersBreakdown resource type"
-description: "Breakdown insights for users on apps registered in your Microsoft Entra External ID for customers tenant who were active for a specific period."
+description: "Represents breakdown insights for users on apps registered in your Microsoft Entra External ID for customers tenant who were active for a specific period."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"